UPDATED ON JUNE 26, 2024

 It’s a win-win-win.

-You win because you get the work at a time when your techs would have been twiddling their thumbs, AND you get the work from the new client who would have taken their car to another shop because you couldn’t get them in quick enough.
+- You win because you get the work at a time when your techs would have been twiddling their thumbs, AND you get the work from the new client who would have taken their car to another shop because you couldn’t get them in quickly enough.

 But we went to war with this problem.
 Here’s what we did.